 Keep in mind increasing variance is not always a bad thing.
 An underfit model is underfit because it doesn’t have enough variance, which leads to consistently high bias errors.
 This means when you’re developing a model you need to find the right amount of variance, or the right amount of model complexity.
 The key is to increase model complexity, thus decreasing bias and increasing variance, until bias has been minimized but before significant variance errors become evident.

 Another solution is to increase the size of the data set used to train your model.
-High variance errors, also referred to as overfitting models, come from creating a model that’s too complex for the available data set.
+High variance errors, which lead to overfitting, come from creating a model that’s too complex for the available data set.
 If you’re able to use more data to train the model, then you can create a model that’s more complex without accidentally adding variance error.

 This trick doesn’t help with reducing bias error, unfortunately.
 A model with low bias, or an underfit model, is not sensitive to the training data.
 Therefore increasing the size of the data set won’t improve the model significantly because the model isn’t able to respond to the change.
-The solution to high bias is higher variance, which usually means adding more data.
+The solution to high bias is to make the model more complex through techniques like increasing the model’s parameters or equipping it with more features via feature engineering.

 Where Can I Learn More?